-Godalming Joint Burial Committee looks after 45 war graves on behalf of the The Commonwealth War Grave Commission, who conduct regular inspections to ensure these memorials remain a fitting reminder of the sacrifice given.
+Godalming Joint Burial Committee looks after 45 war graves on behalf of the Commonwealth War Grave Commission, who conduct regular inspections to ensure these memorials remain a fitting reminder of the sacrifice given.

 Thirty seven Commonwealth War Graves are located in Eashing Cemetery and eight are located in Nightingale Cemetery.
 Not all the war graves in Godalming’s cemeteries are the classic Commonwealth War Grave headstone.
 Prior to the creation of the War Grave Commission, many families erected private memorials, these memorials remain as a tribute to the fallen and have been adopted by the Commonwealth War Grave Commission.
 A list of the War Graves located at Eashing Cemetery (called the New Cemetery by the War Grave Commission) can be found here, along with a map of their location within the cemetery.
 We have tried to provide as much information as we can, however further information can be found on the Commonwealth War Graves website.
-Details of the eight war graves located at Nightingale cemetery can be found here.

 LAYING OF POPPY CROSSES ON GODALMING’S WAR GRAVES